-In some cases, you may want to override the default settings for auto-pause (if you want a longer or shorter auto-pause threshold, for example).
-Note that because this can leave you vulnerable to accruing considerable costs, it is important to be very careful when adjusting the default settings.
+In some rare cases, you may want to override the default settings for auto-pause (if you want a longer or shorter auto-pause threshold, for example).
+Note that because overriding auto-pause can leave you vulnerable to accruing considerable costs, it is important to be very careful when adjusting the default settings.

 For more information on adjusting auto-pause using Swagger, see this article.